Editor choice

 4. Always Backup Your Data

-The only foolproof way to protect your data from being lost forever is by backing it up to a trusted and secure online backup provider.
+The only foolproof way to protect your data from being lost forever is by backing it in a trusted and secure online backup provider.
 Backing up your data with secure software will ensure your data is never actually lost.
 Going the extra mile and securing it with a trusted provider gives you even more security and peace of mind knowing the data is in good hands.
-If something does happen to your laptop or computer, you can still retrieve all of your information without hassle and headache.
+If something happens to your laptop or computer, you can still retrieve all your information without hassle and headache.

 5. Set Up a Firewall